sled-rs/sled-rs.github.io/perf.md

 matching systems in our critical paths without evaluating their queuing characteristics is likely to result in terrible performance.

-The authors of the frameworks you're using probably don't understand these basic engineering principles.
 Measure what's happening and keep your queuing behaviors aligned and your system will fly.

 Under light load, throughput-bound systems can sometimes scale down to reduce buffering and achieve lower latency at lower loads.
 [Andrea